-Whether your stairs or stoop is sinking or pulling away from the home, it is important to have it repaired as soon as possible.
+Whether your stairs or stoop is sinking or pulling away from your home, it is important to have it repaired as soon as possible.
 If the stairs begin to pull away and crack or settle and become uneven, it will significantly lower the value of your home.
-In addition, settling or cracked stairs are dangerous to you, your family, and all who visit your home, as it can become unstable and difficult to walk on.
+Besides, settling or cracked stairs are dangerous to you, your family, and all who visit your home, as it can become unstable and difficult to walk on.

 Most people assume that stairs and porches must be removed and rebuilt.
 The porch is often removed and rebuilt on top of the same soil, and it begins to sink and settle just as the old one did.
-The real solution to this problem is to use steel piers.
-Steel piers are not just for the underpinning of home foundations.
+The real solution to this problem is to use piers.
+Piers are not just for underpinning home foundations.
 They can also be used to raise a stair or stoop to its original level, returning curb appeal and functionality to the home.

 For the repair of a stair or stoop, helical piers are usually used.
 These piers are screwed deep into the ground beneath the stair or stoop to provide extra support and stability.
 Then, once the weight is transferred onto them, the piers can be used to lift the structure to its original level.
 To make sure that your home receives the best quality, we use products from ECP (Earth Contact Products), the leading supplier of foundation repair products.
 There are many benefits to using ECP helical piers to repair your stairs, including:

-If your stairs are separating from the house or settling, contact Pro Foundation Technology, Inc. immediately.
-We fix stair and stoop problems in Kansas City, Overland Park, Raytown, and the Columbia area.
+If your stairs are settling or separating from the house, contact Pro Foundation Technology, Inc. We fix stair and stoop problems in Kansas City, Overland Park, Raytown, and the Columbia area.